 First of all, what an employee expects from his company is different from what a customer expects from that company.

 The employees’ needs, mindset, goals, and purpose are different from those of customers.
-Employees are emotionally involved and attached to the company; they have a commitment towards the company and a monetary benefit from the same so their expectations are higher than in companies they buy from.
+Employees are therefore; emotionally involved and attached.
+They have a commitment towards the company and a monetary benefit from the same so their expectations are higher than in companies they buy from.

 Second, the Employee Net Promoter Score tells us what, without answering the why.

-It informs the company management that the employee is not satisfied with the company, his work, his co-workers, the atmosphere, the whole set-up, etc. But why the employee is dissatisfied is not clear.
+It informs the company management that the employee is not satisfied.
+First with the company, his work, his co-workers, the atmosphere, the whole set-up, etc.

 Third, the Employee Net Promoter Score does not focus on the individual employee.